uidaholib/spec-docs/content/introduction/scope.md

 ### University Collections
 ---

-The **University Collection** is comprised of items related to the history of U of I, the work of its faculty, and the experiences of its students.
+The **University Collection** consists of items related to the history of U of I, the work of its faculty, and the experiences of its students.
 Particularly strong components of the University Collection include:
 - The Argonaut student newspaper
 - Gem of the Mountains yearbook
 - Extension Services and 4-H
 - Social life
-- Reserve Officer Training Corp (ROTC)
+- Reserve Officer Training Corps (ROTC)
 - University publications
 - University presidential papers

 ### Manuscript Collections
 ---

-The **Manuscript Collection** is comprised of those materials that are not directly connected to U of I. Spec has traditionally focused on the following subject areas in its Manuscript Collection:
+The **Manuscript Collection** consists of those materials that are not directly connected to U of I. Spec has traditionally focused on the following subject areas in its Manuscript Collection:
 - Mining
 - Forestry
 - Idaho

-Spec has also identified secondary or emerging subject areas for the manuscripts collection:
+Spec has also identified secondary or emerging subject areas for the manuscript collection:
 - Environmentalism and Environmental Conservation
 - Women and Marginalized Communities
 - Science Fiction